c9s/c6/README.md

 C6
 ===========================
-Hate to wait for SASS/Compass compilation over 10 seconds?
+Hate waiting for SASS compiling your stylesheets with Compass over 10 seconds everytime?
 C6 helps you write style sheets with efficiency.

 C6 is a SASS implementation written in Go.
 But wait! this is not just to implement SASS, but also to improve the language for better consistency, syntax and performance.
 And yes, this means we're free to accept any new language feature requests.

 [![Build Status](https://travis-ci.org/c9s/c6.svg)](https://travis-ci.org/c9s/c6)